suhasbhairav/BallisticMeteorite/README.md

 Clone the repository to get the runnable jar file.
 Run this jar to launch the IDE.

 #System Requirements
-Java v1.7 and atleast python 2.7 installed on Ubuntu
+Java - 1.7
+Python - 2.7
+Ubuntu

 #Note
-Tested on Ubuntu 14.04
+The jar file has not been tested on Windows.